 Imagine calling up your Uber and the first thing you notice is that there’s no driver.
-The front seat is entirely empty, yet the vehicle is up, running, and ready to transport you to your destination.
+It’s an “autonomous rideshare,” meaning the front seat is entirely empty.

-Once just an idea, fully autonomous rideshares will soon be populating the streets of San Francisco.
+Once just an idea, fully autonomous rideshares will soon populate the streets of San Francisco.
 In today’s world, it isn’t hard to see how driverless ride-hailing, alongside many other autonomous services, would be quite popular.

 First off, Cruise has had state authority to test self-driving vehicles since 2015.
 However, they were never fully autonomous; safety drivers were always required behind the wheel.